ucb-ee192/telemetry-pub/README.md

 Note that there is a limit on how many data objects any telemetry object can have (this is used to size some internal data structures).
 This can be set by compiler-defining `TELEMETRY_DATA_LIMIT`.
 The default is 16.

-Once the data objects have been set up, transmit the data definitions:
+Once the data objects have been set up, transmit the data definitions.
+This can be done only once from the embedded side:
 ```c++
 telemetry_obj.transmit_header();
 ```